 Handwriting To Text: GoodNotes vs Notability

 Dop you have messy handwriting no matter what app you use? iPad accessories can help you out as well.
 If you want to take clean notes, for example, an Apple Pencil is a must.
-If you want clear handwriting, a PenTip could help you out tremendously.
+If you want clear and controlled handwriting, then it is best to use Apple Pencil friction tips.
 Does your hand ache quickly while writing?
-Then look into ergonomic accessories for your Apple Pencil or hand, such as the Grip or the Glove.
+Then look into ergonomic accessories for your Apple Pencil or hand, such as the grip or the glove.

 Importing Documents: GoodNotes vs Notability